Austin Hedges Player Props: Pirates vs. Mets

 - Hedges is hitting .179 with five doubles and eight walks.

-- In 17 of 36 games this year (47.2%), Hedges has reached base safely via hit, and that includes multiple hits twice.
+- This season, Hedges has totaled at least one hit in 17 of 36 games (47.2%), and had multiple hits twice.

+- He has not hit a long ball in his 36 games this season.

-- In eight games this year (22.2%), Hedges has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (22.2%), Hedges has picked up an RBI, including two games with multiple runs batted in.

 - He has scored in seven of 36 games (19.4%), including multiple runs twice.